hongloan/RP2240-Zero-air-monitor/README.md

 # RP2240-Zero-air-monitor

+## Version V3
+This is the final version with PCB, display, sensor and casing improvement.

+I used RP2040-Zero micro-controller to gather data from
+1. PMS5003ST particulate matter, formaldehyde, humidity and temperature sensor
+2. SGP30 air quality sensor (CO2eq and TVOC)
+The results are displayed on 2.2" LCD screen.

+There are also reserved slot for future expansion with extra sensors

 ## Version V2
 I replaced the SHT31 of adafruit by a cheaper version.
 I also added the air quality sensor SGP30.